The world's best sandwiches you need to try

 George Dolgikh/Shutterstock

 A sandwich that needs no formal introduction, the grilled cheese is a classic comfort food with universal appeal.
-Primarily gooey, melted cheese gluing two slices of bread together, it can be jazzed up with slices of ham, tomato and onion, and is heavenly when eaten alongside a bowl of rich tomato soup.
-A traditional American grilled cheese is cooked in a griddle-style pan, but in the UK and Australia it tends to be made with a toasted sandwich maker that seals the crusts, creating what's known, respectively, as a toastie or Jaffle.
+Essentially a dish that sees gooey, melted cheese gluing two slices of bread together, it can be jazzed up with slices of ham, tomato and onion, and is heavenly when eaten alongside a bowl of rich tomato soup.
+A traditional American grilled cheese is cooked in a griddle-style pan, but in the UK and Australia it tends to be made with a toasted sandwich maker that seals the crusts, creating what's known, respectively, as a toastie or jaffle.

 Now discover the most incredible sandwiches invented in each US state